-Now, let’s consider a slightly different scenario; let’s imagine someone had set up a wonderful, a very promising pension management organisation, and then they convince a few retirees to give them all their savings and pension with great promises of greatly improved return investment.
+Now, let’s consider a slightly different scenario; let’s imagine someone had set up a wonderful, a very promising pension management organisation, and then they convince a few retirees to give them all their saving and pension with great promises of greatly improved return investment.

 But when they make that transaction, the company exists, the company is legitimate, the bank account exists, it’s the right bank account; where the fraud lies is that that person has no intention to invest that money to help them; the intention is to – once they have enough money – close shop and disappear with the money.
 In that scenario, CoP is not enough.

 So, there comes a different layer of protection, so what we are doing here with PTX Verify, the solution at Bottomline is we have anomaly detection.